naminshenren/UCGGAT/README.md

 In addition, CUDA 9.0 and cuDNN 7 have been used.

 ## Acknowledge
 This work was supported by the National Key R&D Program of China under Grant No. 2020AAA0103804 and partially supported by grants from the National Natural Science Foundation of China (No.72004021).
+This work belongs to the University of science and technology of China.